 Often referred to as the Goldador is the incredibly successful cross between a Lab and a Golden Retriever.
 Two very popular breeds of gundog with a lot of similarities, this is one of the cross breeds where can be fairly confident of the type of Lab mix you will be getting when you bring home your puppy.

-Goldadors are very popular with Guide Dogs.
-In fact, Golden Retriever crosses, including those with GSDs, make up 59% of UK Guide Dogs.
+Goldadors are very popular seeing eye dogs.
 They are well known for being intelligent, fast learners and very co-operative with their handlers.
 Like their Golden Retriever and Labrador parents, they tend to have very friendly temperaments and love spending time with their human family.

 Labernese is the name given to a cross between a Labrador Retriever and a Bernese Mountain Dog.
 Bernese Mountain Dogs tend to be fairly calm and aloof as adults, and require a lot of dedication to socialisation when they are young due to potential nervousness around strangers and guarding tendencies.
 Due to their size, they are not really recommended for homes with young children or frail adults.